nathamanath/blog/articles/auto-mpg-linear-regression.md

 title: Linear regression for MPG
 date: 2016-09-25 12:00
+tldr: Implementing linear regression and gradient descent in python to predict MPG of cars in auto_mpg dataset.

 I have been working through my second MOOC, [Machine Learning, by Stanford University](https://www.coursera.org/learn/machine-learning/home).
 It is fascinating, and I would recommend it to anyone who has a bit of maths and